Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu

 Hiking the Pride Rock Trail

-The Pride Rock Trail begins at the unmarked trailhead at very end of Haupoa Street.
+The Pride Rock Trail begins at this unmarked trailhead at very end of Haupoa Street.

 Pride Rock Trailhead